rnikutta/skewnormal/README.md

 when only the location and (possibly asymmetric) spread of a sample drawn from that PDF are known.
 Also provides a PyMC sampling object to draw random variates from the estimated Skew-Normal PDF.
-Includes all required helper functions, e.g. Owen's T function.
+Includes all required helper functions, e.g. `Owen's T function`.
 See docstring of classes and funcs for usage.

-Run `plot_skewnorm()` to see an example of how it all works (it generates a PDF figure, a PNG version of which you can see above).
+Run function `plot_skewnorm()` in [example.py](./example.py) to see an example of how it all works (it generates a PDF figure, a PNG version of which you can see above).